 High-pressure systems are used in smaller spaces and/or for smaller hazards.
 Some of the more common areas that are suited for high pressure CO2 systems are closed, unoccupied spaces, such as a semiconductor wet bench, control rooms and paint lines.

-The experts at Reliable Fire Equipment Company can help you determine which system is right for your application.
+The experts at Reliable Fire & Security can help you determine which system is right for your application.